polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 - **`hasKey`** - checks if the node has a specific key by public key and key type
 - **`hasSessionKeys`** - verifies if your node has the full session key string associated with the validator

-For example, you can check session keys on the Polkadot.js Apps interface or by running an RPC query against your node.
+For example, you can [check session keys on the Polkadot.js Apps](https://polkadot.js.org/apps/#/rpc){target=\_blank} interface or by running an RPC query against your node.
 Once this is done, your validator node is ready for its role.

 ![Explorer RPC call](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/polkadot-explorer-rotatekeys-rpc.webp)